Augathella: Geography

 Augathella lies on the Matilda Highway, is 85 km north of the town of Charleville, 271 km west of Roma and 748 km west of Brisbane (Queensland's capital).
 The town lies on the banks of the Warrego River.

 Grazing is still the predominant industry of the area.

 History

+Aboriginal people

 Bidjara (also known as Bidyara, Pitjara, and Peechara) is an Australian Aboriginal language spoken by the Bidjara people.
 The Bidjara language region includes the local government areas of the Shire of Murweh, particularly the towns of Charleville, Augathella and Blackall as well as the properties of Nive Downs and Mount Tabor.

 Gungabula (also known as Kongabula and Khungabula) is an Australian Aboriginal language of the headwaters of the Dawson River in Central Queensland.
 The language region includes areas within the local government area of Maranoa Region, particularly the towns of Charleville, Augathella and Blackall and as well as the Carnarvon Range.

 Gunya (Kunya, Kunja, Kurnja) is an Australian Aboriginal language spoken by the Gunya people.
 The Gunya language region includes the landscape within the local government boundaries of the Paroo Shire Council, taking in Cunnamulla and extending north towards Augathella, east towards Bollon and west towards Thargomindah.

+British colonisation

+The first British explorer to enter the region was Edmund Kennedy, whose 1847 expedition encountered an Aboriginal community who communicated the words "Yo, Yo" to express affirmation.
+Kennedy subsequently called the creek where he found this community Yo Yo Creek.

+Pastoralists started to take land in the region in early 1862 with the arrival of James Norman, who took up vast leaseholds on behalf of Joseph Fleming and Adeline Dollman.
+Norman established the Burenda, Yo Yo and Augathella properties.

+Aboriginal resistance to colonisation in the region was notable in that several victories were achieved against the paramilitary units of the Native Police on the upper Warrego and Ward rivers.
+However, in 1864 a Native Police barracks was built on Yo Yo Creek, and punitive expeditions under officers such as Sub-Lieutenant Carr crushed any further resistance.